whycody/GoNext/Docs/README.md

     - Action: Use secure authentication practices.
     - Action: Perform security audits and penetration testing before release.

+## Security Threats
+### Threats list and our threat mitigation
+  - T1 - Hardcoded Secrets and Credentials
+    - Threat: If API keys, tokens, or passwords are hardcoded into the codebase, they can be exposed publicly, leading to unauthorized access.
+    - Mitigation: We ensured that all secrets are stored securely using environment variables.

+  - T2 - Insecure Authentication
+    - Threat: Without proper authentication mechanisms, unauthorized users might gain access to restricted areas of the application.
+    - Mitigation: When creating an account, we force user to create a strong password, by checking whether it contains 8 characters(including 1 lowecase letter, 1 uppercase letter, 1 number and 1 special symbol).
+All the passwords are hashed via Django side with adding salt and stored securely.

+  - T3 - Lack of Input Validation
+    - Threat: Improper input validation can lead to vulnerabilities like SQL injection or cross-site scripting (XSS).
+    - Mitigation: We validate and sanitize all user inputs on both client and server sides.

+  - T4 - Use of Vulnerable Dependencies
+    - Threat: Outdated or vulnerable third-party packages can introduce security flaws.
+    - Mitigation: We regularly audit dependencies using 'npm audit'.

+  - T5 - Inadequate Logging and Monitoring
+    - Threat: Without proper logging, detecting and responding to security incidents becomes challenging.
+    - Mitigation: We implemented comprehensive logging for critical actions and monitor logs regularly.

+  - T6 - Cross-Origin Resource Sharing (CORS) Misconfigurations
+    - Threat: A poorly configured CORS policy can expose endpoints to unauthorized origins.
+    - Mitigation: We defined strict Access-Control-Allow-Origin policies.

+  - T7 - Rate Limiting and Brute-Force Protection
+    - Threat: Login endpoints or APIs could be targeted by bots trying to guess credentials.
+    - Mitigation: We implemented rate limiting.

+  - T8 - Possible JWT token leak
+    - Threat: Insecurely stored or incorrectly verified tokens can be hijacked or forged.
+    - Mitigation: We hash tokens and add SALT for propper security

 ## Pre-Game

 ### Sprint 0 Plan